-Programme MBA Semester-IV Cognitive K1: Recall the concept of diversity in the wo 1: Recall the concept of diversity in the workplace.
-Level K2: Understand different aspects of diversity K3: Adapt diversity in the workplace.
-2: Understand different aspects of diversity in the workplace.
-3: Adapt diversity in the workplace.
-Course • To introduce about diversity in the work place.
-Objectives To make the students understand the print To make the students understand about of To adapt with the managing diversity To adapt with the managing diversity from cross cultural diversity.
+Programme MBA Semester-IV Cognitive K1: Recall the concept of diversity in the workplace.
+Level 42: Understand different aspects of diversity in the workplace.43: Adapt diversity in the workplace.
+Course To introduce about diversity in the workplace.
+Objectives To make the students understand the print To make the students understand about of To adapt with the managing diversity To adapt with the managing diversity from ross cultural diversity.

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Introduction to Diversity: Fundamentals of Diversity - Levels of Diversity Discrimination - Forms of discrimination - Models and process of Diversity - Theories of diversity.
 6 3 0 9 I II Understanding Primary Aspects of Diversity: Race and ethnicity - Cultural diversity - Issues of expatriate mangers - Impact of culture on Negotiation Gender diversity in workplace - Women in Leadership Position - Issues - Generational Diversity in workplace.
 10 6 0 16 I III Cross Cultural Diversity: Social programme - Does social programme makes a difference in the workplaces in India/other countries.
 Impact of religion- appearance-disability in workplaces.
-7 4 0 11 II IV Managing Diversity: Ethical - Legal and Communication issues - Ethics of workplace diversity - Legal aspects of diversity in workplace.
+7 4 0 11 II IV Managing Diversity: Ethical- Legal and Communication issues - Ethics of workplace diversity - Legal aspects of diversity in workplace.
 Improving communication in today's diverse workplace.
 8 4 0 12 II V Managing Diversity from Organization Stand Point: Creating and sustaining diversity and inclusion in organization developing and motivation a changing workforce - Diversity Training.
 6 3 0 9 II Invited Talks/Field Visit 3 0 0 3 - Total Hours 40 20 0 60 -